Iovance Biotherapeutics Inc. (IOVA) Stock Volatility: Beta and Market Fluctuations - The Dwinnex

 Insider Transactions:

-Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
 A recent insider transaction in this stock occurred on Dec 21 when MCPEAK MERRILL A bought 10,000 shares for $6.15 per share.
 The transaction valued at 61,500 led to the insider holds 70,150 shares of the business.

 Rothbaum Wayne P. bought 10,000,000 shares of IOVA for $65,000,000 on Dec 02.
 The Director now owns 18,067,333 shares after completing the transaction at $6.50 per share.
 On Nov 29, another insider, MCPEAK MERRILL A, who serves as the Director of the company, bought 10,000 shares for $6.31 each.
 As a result, the insider paid 63,100 and bolstered with 238,633 shares of the company.